 - Physical Stimulation – This achieves simple body movements for mobile infants.

-- Social Development – There is also interaction with familiar people, reassuring and nurturing at all times, close attention to pertinent activities, verbal communication and approval, slow, simple and non-threatening competitive games.
+- Social Development – There is also interaction with familiar people, reassuring and nurturing at all times, close attention to pertinent activities, verbal communication.